The Youth Development Initiative strives to develop and implement successful

 The Science Center operates internship and leadership programs throughout the year:

 The STEM Youth Development Internship is available to high school students ages 16+ who have a passion for STEM learning.
 They will be able to develop and practice professional skills at the Children's Science Center Lab while engaging in various hands-on activities.
 Candidates must be underrepresented in STEM (see application for more details).
+Applications will open Summer 2024.

 The Communications Internship whole-heartedly embraces the mission and vision of the Science Center and works to promote the organization, support our members and customers, and improve communication to our broad audience.
 The Communications Intern will be focused on creating communications and assist with events for members and customers as well as implementing a variety of customer communications strategies for the Children’s Science Center Lab.